Shopify/storefront-api-examples/vue-graphql-client/README.md

 # vue-graphql-client

-A [VueJS](https://v3.vuejs.org/guide/introduction.html) application that leverages the [Shopify Storefront API](https://shopify.dev/docs/storefront-api) to display products and populate a shopping cart.
+A [VueJS](https://v3.vuejs.org/guide/introduction.html) application that leverages the [Shopify Storefront API](https://shopify.dev/docs/storefront-api) to display products and allow users to populate a shopping cart.

 ## Table of contents